Requirements for International Students applying to the Spanish Graduate Program (MA or PhD)

 - Note: According to Graduate School regulations, this language requirements also apply to candidates from Puerto Rico.

-- Exemptions: International applicants who have already completed one year of graduate studies at an accredited university in the U.S. or a country where English is the official language, are exempt from submitting TOEFL scores.
+- Exemptions: International applicants who have been enrolled for one year in a degree-seeking program at an accredited university in the U.S. or a country where English is the official language, are exempt from submitting TOEFL scores.
 Also, applicants from a number of countries are exempted: for a complete list see the UF Admissions webpage (scroll down to International Students – English Proficiency).

 - Additionally, international students applying for a teaching assistantship must also demonstrate a good command of spoken English by submitting TOEFL iBT scores (minimum: 23) or by taking the SPEAK test (minimum: 45) at the UF campus before the beginning of classes.

 4. GRE Scores

-- Information about this test is available at http://www.ets.org.
+- Information about this test is available at ETS.
 Please bear in mind that GRE scores submitted to the UF Office of Admissions must be official.